Polytechnic University of Turin

 The Polytechnic University of Turin (Politecnico di Torino, abbreviated as PoliTo) is the oldest Italian public technical university.
-The university offers several courses in the fields of Engineering, Architecture, Urban Planning and Industrial Design, and is consistently ranked as one of the best universities in Italy and in the world.
-As of 2024, it is ranked (QS World University Rankings) 28th worldwide for Mechanical Engineering, 22nd for Petroleum Engineering, 21st for Architecture and is among the top 100 (52nd) engineering and technology universities in the world.
+The university offers several courses in the fields of Engineering, Architecture, Urban Planning and Industrial Design.

 The Polytechnic University of Turin has its main campuses in Turin, in the Piedmont region, where the majority of the research and teaching activities are located, as well as other satellite campuses in four other cities across the Piedmont and Aosta Valley regions.
 With eleven departments and several research institutes, it has around 35,000 students (undergraduate and postgraduate) and 1,800 employees (teaching, research, support and management staff).
 The university was established in 1859 as a Technical School for Engineers.
 The school expanded its research and education curriculum over time, becoming a polytechnic school in 1906.
 Politecnico di Torino is a member of several university federations, including the TIME, CESAER, and PEGASUS.